-If you’re among the potential parents who are beginning to question the cause of your conception conundrum, you’ve likely learned about a large handful of new medical conditions, and may be wondering just how big a fight you’re up against.
+If you’re one of those potential parents beginning to question the cause of your conception conundrum, you may be aware of a growing number of new medical conditions and be wondering just how big a fight you’re up against.

 What are blocked fallopian tubes, and how do they impact fertility?

-Not only do they provide safe passage for an egg to travel into the uterus, where it can implant, but they’re also where the sperm and egg meet for potential fertilization — the all-important conception.
+Not only do they provide safe passage for an egg to travel into the uterus where it can implant, but they’re also where the sperm and egg meet for potential fertilization — the all-important conception.

 If an egg is fertilized within the fallopian tube, it will proceed to the uterus and try to implant in the uterine wall.
-However, if the fallopian tubes are blocked, it can be difficult or impossible for sperm to reach the egg or for a fertilized egg to reach the uterus.
+However, if the fallopian tubes are blocked, it can be difficult or impossible for sperm to reach the egg, or for a fertilized egg to reach the uterus.

 The degree to which blocked fallopian tubes will impact your fertility depends on the severity of the condition.
 If both of your tubes have a full blockage, it won’t be possible for you to conceive without treatment.

-In less-serious cases, where only one fallopian tube is blocked, there’s a good chance you’ll be able to get pregnant without realizing a problem exists. [mfnFallopian tubes: Is pregnancy possible with only one?1mayoclinic.org/diseases-conditions/female-infertility/expert-answers/pregnancy/faq-20058418
+In less serious cases, where only one fallopian tube is blocked, chances are that you’ll get pregnant without realizing a problem exists. [mfnFallopian tubes: Is pregnancy possible with only one?]1mayoclinic.org/diseases-conditions/female-infertility/expert-answers/pregnancy/faq-20058418

 Fallopian tube blockage: symptoms, causes, diagnosis, and treatment

-It’s often an unsuccessful attempt to get pregnant which makes women aware that the condition exists, as it can do so for years while remaining asymptomatic.
+It’s often an unsuccessful attempt to get pregnant which makes women aware of the condition, and it can do so for years while remaining asymptomatic.

-Endometriosis is a common female health concern that’s linked to blocked fallopian tubes, as it involves the displacement of expelled uterine tissue which can create scarring, cause pelvic pain, and increase the likelihood of a fallopian tube blockage.
+Endometriosis is a common female health concern that’s linked to blocked fallopian tubes.
+It involves the displacement of expelled uterine tissue, which can create scarring, cause pelvic pain, and increase the likelihood of a fallopian tube blockage.